bryanthowell-tableau/tableau_tools/README.md

     tabcmd = Tabcmd(tabcmd_dir, server, username, password, site=site_content_url, tabcmd_config_location=tabcmd_config_location)

-### 3.2 Triggering an Extract Refresh
-Prior to 10.3, the only way to programmatically trigger an extract to be refreshed by a Tableau Server was via tabcmd. tabcmd doesn't use any of the REST API "plumbing", so there are no LUIDs or lookups to make it work, and you can pass in "real names.
-However, this also makes it a little less exact.

-`Tabcmd.trigger_extract_refresh(project, workbook_or_datasource, content_pretty_name, incremental=False, workbook_url_name=None`

-The `"workbook_or_datasource"` parameter should literally be either `"workbook"` or `"datasource"`. `"content_pretty_name"` means the name that you see listed in the UI, while the "workbook_url_name" is the name you see in the URL when you ivew the content.
-Project in this case is just the Project name, exactly as you see it in the UI.

-The example script called `"extract_refresh_pre_10_3_sample.py"` shows how this can be used.

-### 3.3 Creating an Export
-There are a few types of file exports, particularly a PDF which includes all pages, including info in a scrollbar, that can only be accomplished via tabcmd.
-If you need to generate a `"fullpdf"` export, the `Tabcmd.create_export()` method is designed to help.

-For views that do not have row-level security, you can run exports as the administrator and they will work just fine.
-If you do need the reporst to be for a certain user, and have entered in values for the optional parameters when you created the Tabcmd object (see 3.1), then you can use the "user_to_impersonate" parameter and tabcmd will reconfigure to run as that user.

-`Tabcmd.create_export(export_type, view_location, view_filter_map=None, user_to_impersonate=None, filename='tableau_workbook’)`

-`"export_type"` is either "png", "pdf", "fullpdf", or "csv". "fullpdf" gets all of the data from scrolling sheets to be presented.
-These are much larger files, but sometimes you need them!

-If you need more options for exports and more control, the Behold!
-Emailer https://github.com/bryantbhowell/Behold--Emailer/ implements a GUI in Windows to configure and run exports on a schedule.

 ## 4. tableau_repository
 The tableau_repository.py file in the main section of the tableau_tools library is a wrapper to the PostgreSQL repository in a Tableau Server.
 It uses the psycopg2 library, which you can install via pip if you haven't already.
 The library is not a requirement for all of tableau_tools because you might never need to use the TableauRepository class.